gerbv/gerbv/README.md

 # Gerbv – a Gerber file viewer

 Gerbv was originally developed as part of the
-[gEDA Project](https://www.geda-project.org/) but is now seperatly maintained.
+[gEDA Project](https://www.geda-project.org/) but is now separately maintained.

 ## About Gerbv